Gul Panra

-In 2015, she sang "Man Aamadeh Am" song's remix version in Persian language with Atif Aslam.
-In 2018, she sang the song "Hawa Hawa" with the singer Hassan Jahangir.
+In 2015, she sang "Man Aamadeh Am", a remix version of the Persian language song with Atif Aslam.
+In 2018, she sang "Hawa Hawa" with the singer Hassan Jahangir.
 In 2021, she was featured in the cover version of "Larsha Pekhawar" by Ali Zafar.

 Early life

 Born Mehnaz on the 6th of September, 1989 in the city of Peshawar, North-West Frontier Province to a middle class family of the Yousafzai tribe of Pashtuns from the Swat Valley.
 She came into prominence after her appearance on Pakistani television and media.
 She was from a conservative family and her mother had issues with her singing career.
 She gained admission into Peshawar University and completed her Masters in Social Work.
 She began her career in 2010 as an enthusiastic and skilled Pashto vocalist and quickly rose to fame.